the1lab/1lab/src/Cat/Functor/Kan/Unique.lagda.md

 ## Into univalent categories

-As traditional with universal constructions, if $F : \cC \to \cD$ takes values in a [univalent category], we can sharpen our result: the type of left extensions of $F$ along $p$ is a proposition.
+As traditional with universal constructions, if $F : \cC \to \cD$ takes values in a [[univalent category]], we can sharpen our result: the type of left extensions of $F$ along $p$ is a proposition.

-[univalent category]: Cat.Univalent.html#univalent-categories

 ```agda
 Lan-is-prop